 Does this sound familiar?.
 A heat wave is covering the West Chester area and the air conditioner in your home starts blowing out warm air or stops working completely.
-Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the chance of this happening to you this summer.
+Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the possibility of this happening to you this summer.

 Ensure Maximum Air Flow

 A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
 If this process is obstructed in any way, it can cause problems in your unit.
 To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.